 #15 – Does Bleach Kill Bed Bugs?

 Bleach will dissolve the exoskeleton of bed bugs, killing them.
-However, it must come into direct contact with the pest (usually via spray) and has a high risk of damaging furniture, fabrics, or your skin.
+However, it must come into direct contact with their bodies (usually via spray) and has a high risk of damaging furniture, fabrics, or your skin.
 So yes, bleach will kill bed bugs but with serious side effects.

 #16 – Does Borax Kill Bed Bugs?

 If used as a contact killer, borax is about 33 percent effective at eliminating bed bugs.
 However, it does carry toxicity risks when used around kids or pets.

 Bed bugs aren’t attracted to dirt, they’re attracted to hiding spots.
 As a result, having a clean home won’t get rid of these pests.
 Of course, it can reduce their potential hiding spots to make detection and extermination easier.